Wednesday, November 23, 2016

 1 – Tom Baker is the Doctor.

 “There’s no point in being grown up if you can’t be childish sometimes.”The coda is gorgeous, the Doctor and Sarah Jane (Elisabeth Sladen) making up with each other after the climax, Harry (Ian Marter) endearingly trying to make sense of it all, and finally Brigadier Lethbridge-Stewart (Nicholas Courtney) accepting the inevitable.
-It’s hard to think of two of the Doctor’s friends more iconic than journalist Sarah Jane Smith, who came back so many years later and starred in her own show, or the Brigadier, who the now liberated Doctor had worked with advising UNIT throughout his time exiled to Earth and whose daughter Kate is a mainstay of the series today.
+It’s hard to think of two of the Doctor’s friends more iconic than journalist Sarah Jane Smith, who came back so many years later and starred in her own show, or the Brigadier, who the Doctor had worked with advising UNIT throughout his time exiled to Earth (and whose daughter Kate is a mainstay of the series today) but who the now liberated Doctor will leave behind.
 And it’s hard to think of a team that makes me smile so delightedly as the Doctor, Sarah Jane and Harry.
 Here those three come together as a proper TARDIS crew, with new recruit (though not militarily; a Surgeon-Lieutenant from UNIT and the Navy) Harry Sullivan taken for a ride, the fourth Doctor offering his first jelly baby, and Sarah Jane standing up to the Doctor when he’s gone too far but then, the grown-up of the three, making a deliberate choice to be child-like and fly off into time and space to have what you know are going to be the scariest, and most fun, and most marvellous adventures anyone could ever imagine.
 I’ve previously written about it as one of my favourite ever scenes in more detail.
 It’s adorable.

 “The trouble with computers, of course, is that they’re very sophisticated idiots.
 They do exactly what you tell them at amazing speed, even if you order them to kill you.
 So if you do happen to change your mind, it’s very difficult to stop them obeying the original order!
 But… not impossible.”Before my failing health stopped me working, I spent some years as an IT tutor.
 Hardly a day went by without my at some stage reassuring a student with a version of that line.
 Usually alluding more to saving before you close than impending Armageddon, though.

-5 – Surprising thematic consistency.
 No, no, wake up at the back!
-Season Twelve of Doctor Who introduced not just Tom Baker, the time tunnel and Harry Sullivan, but awesome new Script Editor (a similar role to today’s lead writer) Robert Holmes and Producer Philip Hinchcliffe.
+Season Twelve of Doctor Who introduced not just Tom Baker, the time tunnel and Harry Sullivan, but awesome new Script Editor (a similar role to today’s “showrunner”) Robert Holmes and Producer Philip Hinchcliffe.
 So some people write this story off as the last produced by Barry Letts, and authored by just-going Script Editor Terrance Dicks.
 But Holmes clearly had a hand in it too, as Robot introduces the fascinating themes that will dominate the season: scientific survival and rebirth by fascistic elites; shattered worlds (before, during and after); alien / machine logic and intelligence against human instinct, free will and compassion… Which isn’t necessarily found among the humans-by-birth.
 And spot-your-own 1930s horror film motifs.

 “It’d be for your own good.”